Leonel Álvarez (footballer, born 1965)

-Leonel de Jesús Álvarez Zuleta (born 29 July 1965) is a Colombian former professional footballer who played as a defensive midfielder.
-He played 101 times for the Colombia national team between 1985 and 1997, making him the third most capped player in Colombian international football.
-He also served as head coach of the Colombia national team in 2011. Álvarez is the only coach to have been champion twice with Independiente Medellín.
+Leonel de Jesús Álvarez Zuleta (born 29 July 1965) is a Colombian football manager and former player who played as a defensive midfielder.
+He is the current manager of Atlético Bucaramanga.

-He is the current manager of Peruvian club Cienciano.
+Álvarez played 101 times for the Colombia national team between 1985 and 1997, making him the third most capped player in Colombian international football.
+He also served as head coach of the Colombia national team in 2011, and is the only coach to have been champion twice with Independiente Medellín.

 Club career

 Álvarez was born in Remedios, Colombia.
 He began his career with Independiente Medellín in 1983.
 In 1989, he was part of the Atlético Nacional team that won the Copa Libertadores in 1989.
-He won a Colombian league title with América de Cali in 1990 and another in 1995.
+He won a Colombian league title with América de Cali in 1990 and another in 1992.

 He has also played for Veracruz of Mexico and Real Valladolid of Spain.